-- 0-10VDC must be selected for the voltage output used by the Controller to modulate the combustion blower via the I/O Box terminals labeled VFD/BLOWER (Section 2.11.11). - If Boiler Sequencing Technology (BST) is enabled, the Analog Output terminals are used to drive the isolation valve.
-A 0-20 mA signal is used: 20 mA = closed, 0 mA = open.
+- 0-10VDC must be selected for the voltage output used by the C-More Controller to modulate the combustion blower via the I/O Box terminals labeled VFD/BLOWER (Section 2.11.11). - If Boiler Sequencing Technology (BST) is enabled, the Analog Output terminals are used to open and close the isolation valve.
+A 0-20 mA signal is used, with 20 mA to close the valve and 0 to open.

-When driving an isolation valve, shorting jumper #JP2 MUST be installed on the I/O Board.
+When driving an isolation valve, shorting jumper #JP2 on the I/O Board MUST be installed.